Fudgy Vegan Brownies

 - Once the sugar has completely dissolved, give it a final whisk, then pour it into the dry ingredients.

-- Add all remaining wet ingredients, including the flax eggs once thickened or the applesauce and mix together with a wooden spoon until a batter forms.
+- Add all remaining wet ingredients, including the flax eggs once thickened or the applesauce and mix together with a wooden spoon r rubber spatula until a batter forms.
 Careful not to over mix, stir just until combined.

 - Fold in the chocolate chips if using.
 They’re optional, but they do help the top get shinier and add a richer chocolate flavor.

-- Transfer to an 8×8 baking dish lined with parchment paper.
+- Transfer to an 8×8 baking pan lined with parchment paper.

 - Sprinkle with additional chocolate chips if desired.